How To Choose an awesome Niche For Your Online job

 The rule for making a kill in your online work and wowing your audience is to start with what you know.

-Truth be told, you can’t be a jack of freaking everything even in the niche you have selected. (swallowing hard).
+Truth be told, you can’t be a jack of freaking everything even in the niche you have selected. (swallows hard).😓

-Don’t be sad about that though; even the best of the geniuses lack knowledge in one area or another.
+Don’t be sad about that though; even the best geniuses lack knowledge in one area or another.

 If you can understand that your niche is not about you but your clients, then you can expect the fact that you will need to learn new things.
 Very soon.